vi945786/mixins/README.md

 }
 ```

+## Debugging The Mixin Framework Or A Custom Transformer

-To debug the mixin Java agent or a custom transformer, start your tests with the `-Pdebug` flag:
+To debug the mixin java agent or a custom transformer, run your tests with the `-Pdebug` flag: `./gradlew test -Pdebug`.\
+Make sure not to run the test in intellij's debug mode since that won't work.

 ```
 ./gradlew test -Pdebug